sage-code/maj/alphabet.md

 **Notes:**

-* Maj sounds are influenced by Central European languages;
+* Maj sounds are influenced by Pinyin and Central European languages;
 * Maj sounds require healthy tongue, lips, teeth and vocal chords;
 * Maj has deterministic phonetic rules, no need to spell words;